 Since the Pupil Premium funding was introduced, we have seen strong outcomes for our children in comparison to other disadvantaged pupils nationally.
-We continue in our drive for pupils to do even better by developing our approaches and looking for ways to increase learning and help overcome barriers disadvantaged pupils have to achieve.
+We continue in our drive

 The barriers faced by disadvantaged pupils at Gladesmore are varied.
 Being in receipt of disadvantaged funding is no indicator of ability nor does this set any limit on achievement.
 Children, and their personal circumstances, vary very significantly, many have very supportive backgrounds and high ambitions, others less so.